 - a designated methods course;

-- and a 400-level individualized study capstone taken during the senior year.
+- a 400-level individualized capstone taken during the senior year.

-After consulting with a member of the Interdisciplinary Studies Committee and meeting several times with two prospective sponsors/advisors, students should submit their proposals to the Committee on Interdisciplinary Studies by the deadline for the final meeting in March during their sophomore year.
+After consulting with a member of the IDS Advisory Committee and meeting several times with two prospective sponsors/advisors, students should submit their proposals to the Interdisciplinary Studies Committee and have their proposal approved no later than the end of their second year.

-Normally, to be accepted as an individual major, a student should have a 2.5 overall GPA.
-Students should be aware that a self-designed major program may require departmental methods or theory courses and additional advanced coursework particular to each of the fields within the program.
-It is often possible to build a significant internship or component of off-campus study into your major.
-Your capstone will demonstrate the interrelationships among the fields and experiences comprising your major.
+Students must have a 2.5 overall GPA to be accepted into the program.
+Students should be aware that an individualized major may require departmental methods or theory courses and additional advanced coursework particular to each of the fields within the program.
+In addition, it is often possible to build a significant internship or component of off-campus study into your major.

-The senior thesis (IDS 464 Individualized Study--Research capstone) must be worked out with the sponsors and at least provisionally approved by the IDS Committee by the end of the junior year.
-A student going abroad that semester should submit a proposal prior to departing.
-Since your proposal must be approved before you can register for IDS 464, the lack of at least a provisionally approved proposal constitutes a lack of a graduation plan, which is reason to delay your graduation date.
+The IDS Capstone (IDS 464) must be worked out with the sponsors and approved by the IDS Committee by the end of the junior year (or by the end of the fall semester if studying abroad during the spring of their junior year).
+Since your proposal must be approved before you can register for IDS 464, the lack of an approved capstone proposal constitutes a lack of a graduation plan, which is reason to delay your graduation date.
 A capstone cannot be conducted in the same semester that it is approved.